yufeizhao/yufeizhao.github.io/a34/index.md

 ## Additional resources

 You may find the following optional resources helpful for additional preparation.
+The books have been placed on reserve at Hayden Library.

 **Previous Putnam problems and solutions**